eunomia-bpf/eunomia.dev/docs/others/ideas.md

 - Issue and some initial discussion: <https://github.com/eunomia-bpf/bpftime/issues>
 - Some previous efforts: [Enable bpftime on arm](https://github.com/eunomia-bpf/bpftime/pull/151)

-## Living patching distributed RocksDB with shared IO and Network Interface over io_uring (For GSOC)
+## Living patching distributed RocksDB with shared IO and Network Interface over io_uring

 RocksDB is a high-performance, embedded key-value store for fast storage.
 It is widely used in distributed systems, such as databases, storage systems, and other applications.
 However, the performance of RocksDB is highly dependent on the underlying storage and network interfaces.
 The performance of RocksDB can be further improved by using shared IO and network interfaces over io_uring.
 This project aims to develop a living patching mechanism for distributed RocksDB with shared IO and network interfaces over io_uring, enabling dynamic and efficient performance optimization.
 This project will empower RocksDB with remote I/O and network interfaces, allowing it to leverage the performance benefits of io_uring and shared interfaces.